pylipp/financeager/README.md

 Completion has to be enabled by running `activate-global-python-argcomplete`.
 Read the [instructions](https://github.com/kislyuk/argcomplete#activating-global-completion) if you want to know more.

-### Expansion
+### Database back-ends

 Want to use a different database?
-Should be straightforward by deriving from `Pocket` and implementing the `_entry()` methods.
+Derive a custom class from `pocket.Pocket` and implement the CRUD methods.
 Modify the `Server` class accordingly to use the new pocket type.
-See also [this issue](https://github.com/pylipp/financeager/issues/18).

 ### Plugin support